RFD 053: Auto-Refresh Conversation Titles

 Interaction with conversation locks (RFD 020)

-This approach avoids blocking the CLI exit on lock contention and naturally handles the common case: stale conversations are by definition idle, so lock contention on them is rare.
+This approach avoids blocking CLI exit on lock contention and naturally handles the common case: stale conversations are by definition idle, so lock contention on them is rare.

 Spawn location